 - Size of the Swimming Pool

-It’s often assumed the tsunami is nothing more than a lot of water.
+It’s often assumed a tsunami is nothing more than a lot of water.
 This is untrue as it is a significant amount of water and brings along with it large debris that can instantly kill a person upon contact.

-A lot of people underestimate the impact of the debris in tsunamis.
+A lot of people underestimate the impact of debris in tsunamis.
 It can become impossible to evade even if you are inside a swimming pool during a tsunami.